codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### grabDataFromPerformanceTiming

+Grab the data from performance timing using Navigation Timing API.
+The returned data will contain following things in ms:

+-   responseEnd,
+-   domInteractive,
+-   domContentLoadedEventEnd,
+-   loadEventEnd
-Grab the data from performance timing using Navigation Timing API Resumes test execution, so **should be used inside an async function with `await`** operator.
+    Resumes test execution, so **should be used inside an async function with `await`** operator.

 ```js
 await I.amOnPage('https://example.com');